-The world is on the cusp of the .
+The world is on the cusp of the second space age.
 An increasing number of national space agencies, public and private space innovation start-ups, and space contractors are entering the global space exploration industry.
 A new-found ability to blend cyber-physical technologies with space technology systems is giving rise to more technically potent and commercially viable robotic space exploration and human spaceflight.
 In the foreseeable future, members of the space 2.0 ecosystem (made up of agencies, start-ups and companies) will frequently visit planets and their satellites using robotic probes and send humans to Mars.
 With an increasing human and robotic footprint in the solar system, there is a need to develop intensive regulatory mechanisms to prevent the “forward” and “backward” biochemical contamination of these unexplored celestial bodies.

 Forward contamination describes a situation in which earthly biological matter is deliberately or inadvertently carried to other planets due to lapses in spacecraft sterilization, thereby contaminating the planets with Earthly life.
 Likely, the inhospitable environs of these planets may not allow Earthly life to proliferate.
 Still, it could undoubtedly compromise the search for life or biological signatures native to that planet or satellite.
 Backward contamination — accidentally bringing matter from space or other planets to Earth — could be just as dangerous.
 The terrestrial biological matter that has travelled on the spacecraft in outer space or extraterrestrial surfaces could be returned to the Earth and inadvertently released from the space quarantine facilities.
 In the absence of stringent planetary protection policies and forward contamination protocols, a vast field of knowledge about extraterrestrial life and prospects of habitability of earthly life elsewhere is at stake.
 Lapses in backward contamination protocols can tremendously jeopardize the global economy, much like lapses in pandemic management policies can impact the global economy.